Concrete Wastewater Treatment

-To counteract strict wastewater discharge regulations and high disposal costs, the concrete industry is developing methods for treating and recycling concrete process water.
+The worldwide expansion of commercial concrete production and manufacturing can generate increased levels of industrial wastewater pollution.
+To counteract strict concrete wastewater discharge regulations and the high wet-tonnage disposal costs, the concrete industry is turning toward methods for treating and recycling concrete process water.

 Concrete washout or process water is a high pH slurry containing metals, chemical admixtures, trace amounts of oil and grease, along with dissolved and suspended solids.

-Environmental agencies monitor and limit the levels of industrial wastewater contaminants a facility is allowed to discharge into sewers and waterways.
+Environmental agencies monitor and limit the levels of industrial wastewater contaminants a facility can discharge into sewers and waterways.
 To comply with discharge limits, the concrete industry is required to lower pH and reduce total suspended solids (TSS).
 Another option is to reclaim the aggregate, then filter out the cement fines and recycle the water.

 Popular solutions for concrete wastewater management include settling ponds, sloped pits with overflow weirs, holding tanks and pH adjustment.
 However, the systems can be restricted by limited space, residential expansion, weather, and constant dredging.
 These conventional methods for concrete water recycling efforts can be impeded by color pigments, high specific gravity and reclaiming issues.

-ALAR Engineering Corporation is a direct manufacturer of liquid-solid separation equipment.
-ALAR custom builds wastewater treatment and filtration systems that can be integrated with mechanical reclaimers and existing concrete washout processing equipment.
+ALAR Water Treatment is a direct manufacturer of liquid-solid separation equipment.
+ALAR custom builds concrete wastewater treatment and filtration systems that can be integrated with mechanical reclaimers and existing concrete washout processing equipment.